Jdraper2026/finEdventureWebsite/README.md

   1) Open project folder in <a href="https://code.visualstudio.com/download">Visual Studio Code</a>
   2) In the terminal, run `npm install`
   3) Run `npm start` to view project in browser
+  4) To access paid pages: http://localhost:3000/intro (replace 3000 with your local host ID)